jflamy/owlcms4/docs/Announcing.md

 If no refereeing devices are being used, the announcer captures the decision given using flags, cards or hand signals.

+The F2 key can be used to signal a good lift, and the F4 key for a no lift.

 ![018_SoloGoodLift](nimg/3200Lifting/070.png)

 ## Announcing the decision